 Russia Day / День России (day off)

 This holiday commemorates the adoption of the 1991 Declaration of Sovereignty of the Russian Federation which declared Russia’s “independence” from the USSR.
-However, many Russians are still unaware that this was ever done viewing Russia, instead, as a successor state to the USSR.
-In accordance with this view, this holiday is generally celebrated simply as show a of patriotism for Russia.
-It’s celebrated similarly to Victory Day, with fireworks set off at 10 p.m.
+However, many Russians are still unaware that this was ever done.
+They view Russia, instead, as a successor state to the USSR and a product of other states having left Russia.
+In accordance with this view, this holiday is generally celebrated simply as a show of patriotism for Russia, similarly to Victory Day, with parades, demonstrations, and fireworks set off at 10 p.m.
 More on Russia Day.

 The Day of Knowledge / День знаний (work day)